Martha Miller, M.A., ATC, OTC

 Martha Miller knew she wanted to be involved in the sports medicine world since she can remember.
-As a four-sport athlete with an extended family chalked full of nurses, doctors and physical therapists, Miller was highly interested and exposed to the world of medicine and athletics from an early age.
-She was lucky enough to have an athletic trainer throughout club sports and high school who further peaked her interest into the sports medicine field.
-“My athletic trainer helped me through a major injury in high school, by not only diagnosing me, but by setting me up with an excellent orthopedic physician and checking up on my mental well-being as it became a career ending injury.”
+As a four-sport athlete with an extended family filled with nurses, doctors and physical therapists, Miller was highly interested and exposed to the world of medicine and athletics from an early age.
+She was lucky enough to have an athletic trainer throughout club sports and high school who further peaked her interest in the sports medicine field.
+“My athletic trainer helped me through a major injury in high school by not only diagnosing me, but setting me up with an excellent orthopedic physician and checking up on my mental well-being as it became a career ending injury.”

 Her desire to help people made the Orthopedic + Fracture Specialists feel like a perfect fit for her right off the bat.
 “After reading about the clinic, and coming in for an interview, I could really tell that people cared about their patients here, and that was something I really wanted to be part of.”
 Miller knew from there it was just the place for her to advance her knowledge in orthopedics by completing an Athletic Training Residency Program here.
-“I am very excited to be the first athletic training resident in Orthopedic + Fracture Specialists history, and am holding myself to high expectations.”
-Miller is eager to learn as much as she can during her time here and has a goal to become a first surgical assistant by the end of her program.
+Following completion of her program, she decided to stick around.
+“I am very honored to have been the first athletic training resident in Orthopedic + Fracture Specialists history.
+I loved my time learning here and am excited to stay and work full-time.”
+Miller is currently working primarily with Dr. J. Brad V. Butler.
+However, you can also find her helping out one of the other physicians’ clinics, assisting in the operating room, or out on a sports field.
+During season, Miller is the primary ATC for Crossfire United Elite Club National League Soccer teams.

 More About Martha Miller